-5 cohorts: 40 patients seen
+5 cohorts: 60 patients seen

-10 cohorts: 80 patients seen

-20 cohorts: 160 patients seen

-Cost per patient assuming in kind support = £2,650/8 = £331.25
+Cost per patient £4,360/12 = £364

-Patients could also be asked to pay some costs.

 Proposal 2

+Summary:

+Community Garden Design and Facilitation

-Summary: GP Surgery Garden & Waiting Room
+e.g. GP Surgery Garden & Waiting Room

-Creation of a pleasant outdoor area
+Design and creation of a pleasant outdoor environments.

-Designed specifically for each location
+Designed specifically for each location (public, community, organisation or business)

-relaxing staff and patient area
+Relaxing staff and patient/ client/ user area

-space to hold Community Health Clubs
+Space to hold Community Health Clubs

-Links the surgery to the community
+Links a surgery/ school/ business/ group to their community

-GP Surgery Garden & Waiting Room
+Community Garden Design and Facilitation eg. GP Surgery Garden & Waiting Room

+This could apply to a school garden, a public park, a business area for staff but primarily is about designing, creating and then helping to facilitate the use of the community garden.
+I have used the example of GP surgery below and for the rest of the proposal.

-Creation of a garden area within the GP surgery.
+My dream is the creation of a garden area within the GP surgery.
 This could be used for the health clubs above and also act as a pleasant waiting area for patients.
 It does however need sufficient land, but even the smallest spaces may prove effective.
 The initial infrastructure costs will be outlined in this proposal.
 There should be a desire to maintain the garden area for the sustainability of the proposal.
-A venue for 'Community Health Clubs' (Proposal 1), patient attitudes in coming to the surgery, staff de-stressing are all additional benefits but accounting for minimal maintenance, either time or money, in the property budget will be required.
+A venue for 'Community Health Clubs' (Proposal 1), patient attitudes in coming to the surgery, staff de-stressing are all additional benefits.
+PLEASE NOTE some accounting for minimal maintenance, either time or money, in the property budget will be required.

 An initial vision for any garden waiting area would include a small polytunnel or green house, water collection devises, raised beds, tools and tool storage.
 Smaller areas would have appropriate medicinal herbs which would need to look lovely and have interpretation.
 Larger gardens could grow food, cut flowers to sell, medicinal herbs and could include a house plant care home.
-Any waiting area outside would need access easy access to reception, have an appropriate calling devise and have shelter, but it may be sufficient to have a window looking out over the area.
+Any waiting area outside would need access easy access to reception, have an appropriate calling devise and have shelter, but it may be sufficient to have a window looking out over the garden area from the waiting room.

 OUTCOMES:

-Creation of a garden/ waiting area
+Creation of a garden/ waiting area.

 Beautifying of the surgery.